cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-001200
-### Group Title:
-The network device must be configured to authenticate SNMP messages using a FIPS-validated Keyed-Hash Message Authentication Code (HMAC).

 ### Rule Title:
 The network device must be configured to authenticate SNMP messages using a FIPS-validated Keyed-Hash Message Authentication Code (HMAC).